vincechan/CarND-Vehicle-Detection/writeup.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here are examples visualizing HOG parameters of `orientations=9`, `cells_per_block=(2, 2)` and different values `pixels_per_cell` parameters for both cars and not cars images.
+Here are examples visualizing HOG parameters of `orientations=9`, `cells_per_block=(2, 2)` and different values of `pixels_per_cell` parameters for both cars and not cars images.
 I performed many more visualizations like this during data exploration.

 ![alt text](output_images/car-hog-1.png " example")
 ![alt text](output_images/car-hog-2.png " example")